NoroffFEU/social-media-client/README.md

 # Workflow CA
+This branch has the configured set up for Prettier, ESlint and husky.

 ## Eslint
 ESLint is a tool that helps you keep your JavaScript code clean and error-free.
 It enforces coding rules and best practices, catching issues like typos, syntax errors, and style violations.